Kiyanjr/Kiyanjr/README.md

 ## Hello
-Im Kiyan Johari,Flutter Developer who loves to experince new challenges.
+Im Kiyan Johari,Flutter Developer.
+I like learning new technologies, improving my skills, and turning ideas into real products.  hunger for improvement.

 ---